 Capital Acquisitions Tax (CAT) legislation currently allows for the first €3,000 of the value of gifts received by one person from another person in any year to be free from gift tax; this is referred to as the Small Gift Tax Exemption.
 A Bare Trust allows each parent, grandparent or other relative to contribute up to €3,000 per calendar year in a tax efficient manner.
 They will not owe gift tax on the money, nor will it reduce the child's lifetime inheritance allowance.
-For example, two parents could invest €6,000 per child using Aviva's Children's Savings Investment Trust.
+For example, two parents could invest €6,000 per child using Aviva's Children's Savings Investment Trust (premiums should be paid from a joint account).